TorrX

 FORZA Digital Ball Pump

-FORZA publishes clear specs: LED display, automatic inflation, smart-stop pressure language, torch, needles, hose, USB cable, and carry case.
-That makes it easy to buy, but the bundle is doing a lot of the selling.
-Accessories are not the same as pressure discipline.
+FORZA publishes a long list: LED display, automatic inflation, smart-stop pressure language, torch, needles, hose, USB cable, and carry case.
+The bundle is doing the selling.
+A pouch of accessories is not a premium pressure system.

 05